optimusgride/DBlisting_VT_vessel-1/README.md

 ##How to support my project

-If you'd like to support the further development of this project, consider becoming a patron on Patreon: https://www.patreon.com/posts/vertical-vessel-128118396?utm_medium=clipboard_copy&utm_source=copyLink&utm_campaign=postshare_creator&utm_content=join_link
+To help fund my project or you want me to adapt my development for you, consider supporting me on Patreon: https://www.patreon.com/posts/vertical-vessel-128118396?utm_medium=clipboard_copy&utm_source=copyLink&utm_campaign=postshare_creator&utm_content=join_link or by direct transfer to PayPal: kersonia.e@gmail.com